 - Does it offer a free trial?
 Yes, ProofHub has a 14-day free trial

 ProjectManager is the best Wrike alternative for project management.
-Our cloud-based project management software does everything Wrike does and more.
+Our online project management software does everything Wrike does and more.
 Our dashboard metrics give you a clearer picture of your project’s progress.
 Resource management is more robust.
 Budgets stay on track with real-time monitoring of costs.
 That’s just the beginning.
 We have the best project management features such as online Gantt charts to plan, time tracking, task management and project portfolio management.
 Get started today for free.